Rigidity/RigidML/README.md

 ## Literals
 `array` Each item in the list is executed individually.
+`function` Many things can be done with arrow functions, shown below.
 `string` Treated as plain HTML and is appended to the target element.
-`function` Many things can be done with arrow functions, shown below.
+`number` Treated as plain HTML and is appended to the target element.
+`boolean` Treated as plain HTML and is appended to the target element.
+`bigint` Treated as plain HTML and is appended to the target element.
+`symbol` Description treated as plain HTML and is appended to the target element.
 `undefined` Nothing is applied or done with an undefined value.

 ## Functions